Medicare and Continuing Care

 - The home health agency selected must be approved by the Medicare Program (Medicare-certified).

-- The patient must be homebound or normally unable to leave home unassisted.
+- A patient must be homebound, and a doctor must certify that the patient is homebound.
 To be homebound means that leaving home takes considerable effort.
-A person may leave home for medical treatment or short, infrequent absences for non-medical reasons, such as a trip to attend religious services.
-A person can still get home health care if he or she attends adult day care.
+Patients may leave home for medical treatment or short, infrequent absences for non-medical reasons, such as a trip to attend religious services.
+A patient can still get home health care if he or she attends adult day care.